 'PNI was the gateway that informed us that the immune system is not autonomous.'

-PNI emotions are considered in direct relationship to the impact on our health and the immune system.
+PNI emotions are directly related to the impact on our health and the immune system.

 The nervous system and the immune system work together.

 'Emotions are chemicals that can help or harms us'

 'So every thought, emotion, and belief in the past, present, or future, real or imaginary has a neurochemical consequence.'

 The PNI spotlight is on our internal environment and how it is affected by stress, highlighting what we can do to change the negative biochemical response that stress generates.

 How we perceive an event directly impacts our immune system affecting our emotional and physical health; this provides us with an understanding of the importance of managing internal and external emotional conflict, which aggravates stress.

 The central nervous system modulates the immune and endocrine systems.